Raylow00/-Error-Simple_linear_regression_bike_sharing/README.md

 The many variables that affect the user count of bike sharing system might lead to a better model using multiple linear regression.
 Experiments on this dataset will continue to be done.

+***Update: Note that the relationship between certain features and labels are not apparent and might not even show relation with regards to each other, but this is merely a practice for me to test out my knowledge on linear regression.

 **********************************************
 Dataset is provided by: